'Racist' And 'Shameful': How Other Countries Are Responding To Trump's Slur

 Botswana

-Botswana's Ministry of International Affairs released an extended statement Friday, saying the country had summoned the U.S. ambassador to Botswana "to express its displeasure at the alleged utterances" made by Trump.
+Botswana's Ministry of Foreign Affairs and International Cooperation released an extended statement, saying the country had summoned the U.S. ambassador to Botswana "to express its displeasure at the alleged utterances" made by Trump.

 "The Botswana government has also enquired from the US government through the Ambassador, to clarify if Botswana is regarded as a 'shithole' country given that there are Botswana nationals residing in the US, and also that some of Batswana may wish to visit the US."